 This rule applies to both visitors and guides.
 It is not allowed to carry backpacks or bags larger than 40x35x20 centimeters.

 There are small storerooms at the door for large bags.
 No food or utensils in Machu Picchu.
-No illegal substances, alcohol, or aerosols are allowed.
+However, illegal substances, alcohol, and aerosols are not allowed.

 The use of metal poles is not allowed.
-It is not permitted to enter or climb the structures or walls of Machu Picchu.
-It is not permitted to remove or deface the structures of Machu Picchu.
+It is also not permitted to enter or climb the structures or walls of Machu Picchu or remove or deface them.

-It is not allowed to alter the flora and fauna of the site—forbidden smoking in ruins.
+It is not allowed to alter the flora and fauna of the site—smoking is forbidden in ruins.

-With the continuous reopening of the different archaeological sites and complexes, it is necessary to handle the demanding situation.
+Handling the demanding situation is necessary with continuously reopening the different archaeological sites and complexes.
 We hope this article has facilitated our understanding of the new regulations for visiting Machu Picchu.

 The team of specialists at Kondor Path Tours wishes we could have helped you.
 If you would like to know more about our different tours to the Inca Citadel, do not hesitate to consult with our team of specialized consultants, who will be happy to help you make the trip of your dreams come true.
 Peru has so much to offer that it can be challenging to know where to start.

-With years of experience in the tourism industry, Kondor Path Tours is happy to help you with any questions about your trip to Machu Picchu and the tours involved.
-Make your Machu Picchu experience unforgettable.
+With years of experience in the tourism industry, Kondor Path Tours is happy to answer any questions about your trip to Machu Picchu and the tours involved.
+Let us make your Machu Picchu experience unforgettable.

 The name Huayna Picchu means “new mountain” in Quechua.
 It rises 2,671 meters above sea level, and its summits are surrounded by Inca buildings, terraces, and a sanctuary at its base, the Temple of the Moon.
 The climb to the top takes 50 minutes and an hour and requires a hair-raising and complex ascent along a narrow path and through a cave-like tunnel.